triskadecaepyon/ci-test/README.md

 # ci-test

 Test for CI systems.
-Uses icc and ifc
+Uses icc and ifort

 # Requirements